Indianapolis Colts vs. Houston Texans NFL Week 6 Odds, Plays and Insights for October 17, 2021

 Over/under insights

-- Indianapolis and its opponents have combined to score more than 43 points in four of five games this season.
+- Indianapolis has combined with its opponents to score more than 43.5 points in four of five games this season.

-- Colts games this season feature an average total of 46.4 points, a number 3.4 points higher than Sunday's over/under.
+- The Colts and their opponents have scored an average of 46.4 points per game in 2020, 2.9 more than Sunday's total.

-- In 2020, games involving the Texans have averaged a total of 44.5 points, 1.5 more than the set total in this contest.
+- The 43.5-point over/under for this game is 1.0 point below the 44.5 points per game average total in Texans games this season.

 Colts stats and trends

-- In Indianapolis' five games this year, it has three wins against the spread.

-- Indianapolis' games this year have gone over the point total in 60% of its opportunities (three times in five games with a set point total).
+- Indianapolis' games this year have hit the over in 60% of its opportunities (three times in five games with a set point total).

-- The Colts have turned the ball over five times this season, three fewer than the Texans have forced (8).
+- This year, the Colts have five turnovers, three fewer than the Texans have takeaways (8).

 - Click over to SISportsbook and find the latest spread, moneyline and total for Indianapolis' matchup with the Texans.